-Wildlife Control In Southwest Florida
+Wildlife Control In South Florida

 Florida's warm, temperate climate and lush, water rich topography provides wildlife with everything they need to survive and thrive.
 The list of wildlife in Florida is not only diverse, but plentiful too.
 Some species are unique to the area, some are native and others are non-native, invasive species.

 Floridians and area wildlife have been a part of each other's world for many years, residents understand that the wildlife they've grown to know isn't going anywhere - and neither are they.
-In Florida, co-existence is not a preferred option, it is the only option, and we know how make it work.
+In Florida, co-existence is not a preferred option, it is the only option, and we know how to make it work.

 Co-Existing With Wildlife

 In many areas of the state, the human population is exploding at a furious pace, a rapidly expanding population means a rapidly decreasing habitat for wildlife.
 As wildlife's natural habitat begins to erode in size, animals are left with little choice but to adapt to the new environment that humans have created for them.
 That means turning to homes, residential waterways, boats, sheds and other man made entities to meet their needs for food, water and shelter - and this can lead to problems.

 When an animal invades homes, destroys property, creates an annoyance, or becomes a danger, that animal falls into the category of "nuisance wildlife".
 There are more kinds of nuisance wildlife in Florida than just about any other state, and this creates a unique set of challenges for wildlife control professionals in the area.